 5. Utilize the Practice Tests Available

 There are multiple practice tests available online; utilize them.
-Please do your research about these practice tests and on how to avail them and all.
-The TOEFL also offers paid and free practice tests on their official website.
+Please do your research about these practice tests and how to avail them all.
+The TOEFL also offers paid and free practice tests on its official website.

 Studying and utilizing the available TOEFL practice tests can help you ace the exam.
-Or you can also take practice tests for each specific language skill such as listening, writing, reading, and speaking, whichever you want to focus on and improve more.
+You can also take practice tests for each specific language skill such as listening, writing, reading, and speaking, whichever you want to focus on and improve more.